daniache/To-Do-App/README.md

 # 📝 To-Do App

-A web-based task management application that allows users to create, view, edit, and delete tasks.
-Designed for simplicity and clarity, this project features a clean, responsive interface inspired by GOV.UK design principles to enhance usability and accessibility.
+A simple and interactive web application that allows users to add, edit, complete, and delete tasks.
+Built using React and styled with Tailwind CSS, the app is designed to help users stay organized through a clean, minimal interface.

 ---